Barty to face Collins in bid to end Australian title drought

 AP Sports Writer

-MELBOURNE, Australia (AP) — Ash Barty ended a 42-year drought just by reaching the Australian Open final.
+MELBOURNE, Australia (AP) — Ash Barty was the crowd favorite at Melbourne Park long before she ended a 42-year drought by reaching the Australian Open final.

-The top-ranked Barty, who beat Madison Keys 6-1, 6-3, needs one more victory to be the first Australian woman to win her home Grand Slam title since 1978.

-Danielle Collins is in her way.
-The 28-year-old American was dominant in a 6-4, 6-1 win over 2020 French Open champion Iga Swiatek in the second of the two semifinals on Thursday.

-She opened each set with a break of serve and raced to 4-0 leads both times.
+Danielle Collins said it’ll be “spectacular” to take on the women’s No. 1-ranked player in the final of her home Grand Slam event on Saturday.

+The 28-year-old American got a little taste of what to expect in her first Grand Slam final as she left the court on Thursday following her 6-4, 6-1 semifinal win over seventh-seeded Iga Swiatek.

+“That’s something that I really thrive in, whether I have a full crowd going for me or whether I have the opposite,” she said.
+“I really just love the energy.
+I’m just really excited to go out there and compete.

+“I realize that there is going to be a lot of people supporting Ash.
+It’s all in good spirit.”

 Collins’ run to the semifinals in 2019 was her best previous result at a Grand Slam tournament.
-She’s determined to go one better.

-“We’ve had some incredible battles,” she said of Barty.
-“To play the No. 1 in her home country, it’s going to be spectacular.”

-Keys was playing in the Australian Open semifinals for the first time since 2015, when she lost to eventual champion Serena Williams.
-That year was the last time a No. 1 seed won the women’s title at Melbourne Park.
+After undergoing surgery last year to treat endometriosis, she’s in less pain and said she’s in better shape to win.

-Keys was on a career-best 10-match winning streak ahead of the semifinals, including a run to the title in a tune-up tournament in Adelaide — her first WTA title since 2019 — and a first-round win over 2020 Australian Open champion Sofia Kenin.
+Keys was on a career-best 10-match winning streak ahead of the semifinals, including a run to the title in a tune-up tournament in Adelaide — her first WTA title since 2019.
 Her full tally of 11 match wins this month already equals her total for 2021, when she dropped into the 50s in the rankings.
 She’s expected to return to the top 30 next week.

 The stadium was limited to two-thirds capacity, with the state government allowing an increase from the earlier 50% restriction on ticketed courts late this week as part of the easing of rules in place for the COVID-19 pandemic.